If YOU are ever faced with any of the scenerios from our last blog (

 A Guardianship may be necessary if a child, spouse, parent or sibling is refusing to take their psychoactive medication.
 When dealing with the mental illness process, there are certain rights that a Guardianship gives a family member that they otherwise would not have.
 For instance, a Guardian has the authority to transport a mentally ill person to a psychiatric hospital without having to call 911 or without having the affected person picked up on a mental illness warrant.
 A Guardian has the authority to receive all medical information and communicate with Doctors and case workers without the consent of the mentally ill patient.
 The Guardian has the authority to consent to the administration of psychoactive medication.

-We see too many times the problems that arise when a child inherits money or property.
+When a child inherits money or property.
 In the State of Texas, a minor is not allowed to own property.
 When this occurs, usually through inheritance, a Guardianship is necessary.
 It is the Guardian that controls the property and, under the supervision of a Probate Judge, makes sure that the property is used for the best interest of the minor.